jatin2507/loggerverse/README.md

 2. **Secure Your Dashboard**
    - Always use authentication in production
-   - Use strong passwords
+   - Use strong passwords for **loggerverse** dashboard
-   - Enable HTTPS
+   - Enable HTTPS for dashboard access
    - Set appropriate session timeouts
+   - Regularly audit dashboard access logs

-3. **Manage Log Files**
+3. **Optimize File Log Management**
+   - Use JSON format for best dashboard compatibility
-   - Set rotation policies
+   - Set up proper rotation policies with FileTransport
-   - Enable compression for old logs
+   - Enable compression for old logs to save disk space
-   - Monitor disk usage
+   - Monitor disk usage and clean up old files
-   - Regular backups
+   - Use consistent filename patterns for date detection
+   - Consider separate log folders for different services

+4. **Dashboard Performance**
+   - Set reasonable `maxLogs` limits for memory usage
+   - Use date filtering for large historical log sets
+   - Configure appropriate `logFolder` paths
+   - Monitor dashboard response times with large files
+   - Enable real-time updates only when needed

-4. **Email Alerts**
+5. **Email Alerts**
-   - Only for ERROR/FATAL levels
+   - Only for ERROR/FATAL levels to avoid spam
-   - Use batching to prevent spam
+   - Use batching to prevent email flooding
-   - Set up proper email templates
+   - Set up proper email templates with context
-   - Monitor delivery status
+   - Monitor delivery status and bounce rates
+   - Test email configuration in staging environments

+6. **Earth-Tone Dashboard Usage**
+   - Take advantage of the clean, minimal interface design
+   - Use date filtering to efficiently browse historical logs
+   - Leverage the responsive design on mobile devices
+   - Utilize the search and filter capabilities effectively

 ## 🤝 Contributing